• Skip to primary navigation

 To soften the sharp taste of the apple cider vinegar, add extra virgin olive oil, garlic, Dijon mustard, and lemon juice.
 I love the gluten free, organic Dijon mustard made by Annie’s Homegrown with its French country flavor and gourmet taste.
 Yum.

 With the holidays approaching, life can get stressful if you are hosting the holidays in your home or organizing festivities.
-And with all of the pastries and sweets, it can be difficult keeping our diets healthy.
+And with all of the pastries and sweets, it can be difficult keeping our diets nutritious.

 It’s a lovely balance of flavors from the fruity sweetness of the pomegranate seeds and pears, to the crunchy spinach, to the creamy goat cheese, to the zesty vinaigrette.
 Everyone will love it.
 And the best part is it’s all gluten free, paleo, and incredibly nutritious.

-Have a happy and healthy week, friends!
+Have a happy and healthy week!

-More healthy recipes you’ll love
+More nutritious recipes you’ll love

 Gluten Free Cauliflower Flatbreads Serve warm from the skillet and piled with your favorite toppings.